 Dental Services

-Our practice offers the full spectrum of general dental services using the most up to date dentistry tools and procedures, creating fillings, crowns, veneers and dentures that look completely natural.
+Our Cape Town dental practice offers the full spectrum of general dental services using the most up-to-date dentistry tools and procedures, creating fillings, crowns, veneers and dentures that look completely natural.
 We recommend check-ups and cleanings at least two or three times a year depending on the individual needs of the patient.

 Tooth whitening